Iranian-Swedish Expert in Emergency Disaster Medicine

 Djalali reportedly was charged with “working with enemy states” and “spreading corruption on earth.”
 Djalali’s trial began on January 30, 2017, in the Islamic Revolutionary Court in Tehran.
 On the first day, Judge Abolqassem Salavati read him the indictment and said, “Your sentence is death and it won’t change at the end of the trial.”
 Salavati is nicknamed “the Hanging Judge” or “the Judge of Death” for imposing harsh sentences, including capital punishment, in political cases.
 Djalali claimed that he had been compelled to make videotaped confessions, psychologically tortured, and threatened with death.

 On February 3, 2017, Djalali’s employer, Free University Brussels (VUB), announced that he had been sentenced to death and that the execution was scheduled to take place in two weeks.
 Ahmadreza informed his family in Iran that he was forced to sign a confession, which became the basis for his death sentence.
 According to VUB, the charges appeared to be related to Djalali’s international contacts.
-The University program draws students and professors from around the world, including countries such as the U.S., Saudi Arabia, and Israel.
+A joint master’s program at VUB that Djalali completed “draws students and professors from countries around the world,” Science magazine reported, “including the United States, Saudi Arabia, and Israel.”

 In December of 2017, Djalali’s sentence was upheld on appeal.